-Mechanic takes off from Sea-Tac Airport, crashes in island in South Sound
+Horizon Air worker takes plane from Sea-Tac Airport, crashes on island in south Puget Sound

 “They don’t have any of that stuff,” the air-traffic controller said.
 “We’re just trying to find a place for you to land safely.”

 “I’m not quite ready to bring it down just yet,” Rich said.
-“But holy smokes, I got to stop looking at the fuel because it’s going down quick.”
+“But holy smokes, I got to stop looking at the fuel, because it’s going down quick.”

 “Could you start a left turn and we’ll take you down to the SE, please,” the air-traffic controller then asked.